Are food labels are a mystery to you?

 You’ll have to do a few calculations and since labels aren’t standardized over the world, you’ll need one of two formulas:

 - In the United States: Food labels show the number of calories from fat per serving.
-To determine if the food fat content is acceptable or not, simply divide the number of calories by the number of calories from fat per serving.
-If the number is less than 20, you’re good to go.
+To determine if the food fat content is acceptable or not, simply divide the number of calories from fat by the number of calories per serving.
+If the number is less than .20, you’re good to go.
 Simple as that.

 Example: Let’s imagine that you have a food item that has 270 calories per serving with 25 calories coming from fat.